Estimated reading time: 5 minutes

 The manager should focus on developing and challenging them to take on more duties as their capacity increases.

-Tip: Make sure you keep goals and job descriptions current so they reflect changing responsibilities.
+Tip: Keep goals and job descriptions current, so they reflect changing responsibilities.

 Engaged employees are more likely to be productive than employees who are just watching the clock.

-Creating systems and processes to support a strong culture of engagement can help maximize employee efforts.
+Create systems and processes to support a strong culture of engagement, which will help maximize employee efforts.

-It is important to have a good reward system for meeting objectives and going above and beyond the call-of-duty.
-Rewarding good performance is a great motivator to increase employee productivity.
+It is important to have a good reward system for meeting objectives and going above and beyond the call of duty.

-Unfortunately, there are some employees who will only do the bare minimum and rarely go above and beyond.
+Unfortunately, some employees will only do the bare minimum and rarely go above and beyond.
 This is a mindset that can be difficult to change.

 It is important to do this quickly because unproductive employees tend to impact the morale of other employees who are pushing their productivity limits.

 Finally, it is important to remember that most employees come to work with the intent of doing a good job.

 Establishing efficient systems and processes can have a significant impact on an organization’s productivity.
 While managing these processes may require time and effort, the benefits are well worth it.